ntaheij/BattleArena/README.md

 A complete Event system for Minecraft.
 * Comes default with several Match and Event Types.
-* Huge amounts of customization through the configs and in game commands/
+* Huge amounts of customization through the configs and in game commands.
 * Framework and API for easily creating custom matches/events.

 Reporting Issues: